 Figure 3 – Emergency Origination SIP RPH Signing Call Flow

-The originating SIP UA, which first REGISTERs and is authenticated to the P-CSCF, creates a SIP INVITE with a telephone number identity.
+The originating SIP UA, which first registers and is authenticated to the P-CSCF, creates a SIP INVITE with a telephone number identity.

 The P-CSCF in the originating network adds a P-Asserted-Identity header field asserting the Caller Identity of the originating SIP UA, and an RPH with value “esnet.1”.
-If supported by local policy, the P-CSCF will also insert a verstat parameter in the P-Asserted-Identity header, optional Attestation-Info and Origination-Id header fields, and a private header (P-header) conveying the RPH assertion value in the SIP INVITE message for use by downstream calling identity authentication and verification processes.
-The P-CSCF passes the SIP INVITE to the E-CSCF.
+If supported by local policy, the P-CSCF will also insert a verstat parameter in the P-Asserted-Identity header, and optional Attestation-Info and Origination-Id header fields.

 The E-CSCF sends the INVITE to the LRF to determine routing instructions.